yuhao-nie/Stanford-solar-forecasting-dataset/README.md

 SKIPP'D can be accessed without hassle.
 The benchmark data is available at https://purl.stanford.edu/dj417rh1007 and the raw data is deposit separately by each year given its large size.
 The 2017 raw data is available at https://purl.stanford.edu/sm043zf7254 and the links to 2018 and 2019 data can be found in the "Related items" elsewhere on the same web page.

 ## Citation
-If you find SKIPP'D useful to your research/work please cite (release soon):
+If you find SKIPP'D useful to your research, please cite:

 ```
+@misc{nie2022skippd,
+  title = {{SKIPP'D: a SKy Images and Photovoltaic Power Generation Dataset for Short-term Solar Forecasting}},
+  author = {Nie, Yuhao and Li, Xiatong and Scott, Andea and Sun, Yuchi and Venugopal, Vignesh and Brandt, Adam},
+  year = {2022},
+  publisher = {arXiv},
+  doi = {10.48550/ARXIV.2207.00913},
+}
 ```

 ## Collaboration on the Dataset